infrahq/infra/docs/reference/cli-reference.md

 Revokes access that user has to the destination.

-IDENTITY is the subject that was granted access.
+IDENTITY is one that was being given access.
 DESTINATION is what the identity will lose access to.

 Use [--role] to specify the exact grant being deleted.